Lieder-Lab/liederDB/README.md

 ### Grammar regulation(Different from MySQL):
 * <ARRAY_NAME> means <1st, 2nd, 3rd, ...>;
 * There should be a ';' between every two commends to separate them;
+* '' and "" are same for liederDB;